Aurangzeb (film)

 Aurangzeb is a 2013 Indian Hindi-language action thriller film written and directed by Atul Sabharwal in his directorial debut, and produced by Aditya Chopra under Yash Raj Films.
-The film stars Prithviraj Sukumaran, Arjun Kapoor, Rishi Kapoor and Jackie Shroff with Amrita Singh, Tanvi Azmi, Sikandar Kher, Sasha Agha, and Swara Bhaskar in supporting roles.
-Set in Gurgaon, the narrative follows the doppleganger of a criminal's son going undercover to expose a criminal syndicate.
+The film stars Prithviraj Sukumaran, Arjun Kapoor, Rishi Kapoor and Jackie Shroff with Amrita Singh, Tanvi Azmi, Sikandar Kher, Zahrah S. Khan, and Swara Bhasker in supporting roles.
+Set in Gurgaon, the narrative follows the doppelganger of a criminal's son going undercover to expose a criminal syndicate.

 The film was released on 17 May 2013, and received mixed reviews from critics.

 Plot

-In Gurgaon, Inspector Vijaykant Phogat, fails a mission to eliminate businessman Yashvardhan Singh, leading to his downfall.
-Years later, his son ACP Arya Phoghat uncovers his father's secret—Vijaykant had another wife and child, and that child, Vishal, is an identical twin to Arya's brother, Ajay.
+In Gurgaon, Inspector Vijaykant Phogat fails a mission to eliminate notorious businessman Yashvardhan Singh, leading to his retirement.
+Years later, his son, ACP Arya Phogat, uncovers his father's secret—Vijaykant had another wife and child, and the child, Vishal, is an identical twin to Yashwardhan's son, Ajay.
+Vijaykant's younger brother Ravikant is the morally corrupt counterpart to his nephew.

-Arya and his corrupt uncle, Ravikant Phogat, devise a plan to expose Yashvardhan's illegal activities by using Vishal to pose as Ajay within Yashvardhan's house.
-Meanwhile, Vishal begins to bond with his father, Yashvardhan, and his brother, Ajay, while pretending to be someone else.
+Arya and Ravikant devise a plan to expose Yashvardhan's illegal activities by using Vishal to pose as Ajay within the Singh household.
+Meanwhile, Vishal begins to bond with Yashvardhan while pretending to be Ajay, who then discovers his real identity.
 As the plot thickens, Ravikant's ulterior motives of taking over Yashvardhan's business empire are revealed, leading to a series of betrayals, manipulations, and violent confrontations.

-Ultimately, Ravikant kills Vishnu, a family member who poses a threat to him, and pressures Arya to kill Yashvardhan's family.
+Ultimately, Ravikant kills Vishnu, an honest family member who poses a threat to him, and pressures Arya to kill Yashvardhan's family.
 However, Arya realizes his uncle's corrupt nature and, together with Vishal, works to thwart Ravikant's plans.
 In the final showdown, Vishal kills Ravikant after saving Arya, and justice is served.
 Ajay is jailed, but eventually reunites with his family once released.
 The story ends with Arya leaving Veera's home, ensuring the reuniting of the family while reflecting on the deep-rooted corruption in the system.